 City Use of the Facilities

 During the other 10 months of the year, eight of the recreational complex fields are available to the City of Goodyear for recreational leagues and special events.
 The citizens of Goodyear overwhelmingly approved a bond election in 2004 for $10 million to help build the recreational complex.
-Several citywide events are now held at Goodyear Ballpark and Recreational Complex, as are many sports activities and programs.
+The City of Goodyear's signature events - the Star Spangled 4th, Fall Festival and Home Plate for the Holidays - and many other sports activities and programs are also held at the ballpark.